Margot Laffite

 Marguerite "Margot" Laffite (born 6 November 1980) is a French racing driver and television presenter.

 Biography

 Laffite discovered motorsport in 1995, at Le Mans, where she saw her father Jacques Laffite racing in real life for the first time.

-In 2011, she hosted the Dimanche F1 program on Eurosport.
+In 2011, Laffite hosted the Dimanche F1 program on Eurosport.
 She also hosts the V6 show, devoted to the automobile, created in September 2000 by Paul Chelly, for the AB Moteurs television channel.
 In 2013, following the purchase of the rights to Formula 1 by Canal+, Laffite joined the encrypted channel and became a columnist in 2013 then presenter from 2014 of the Formula One program on Canal+, and "joker" presenter (replacement) of the program Les Spécialistes F1 on Canal+ Sport.
 The show ended in 2016.
 Since 2018, alternating with Thomas Sénecal, she has been at the Grands Prix with Franck Montagny as host of the programs broadcast during race weekends.

 Since 2013, Laffite has been a sponsor of the Association du Sport et Plus.